FriedbergLab/Epictope/README.md

 ## Dependencies

 To calculate the multiple sequence alignment and secondary characteristics, `epictope` relies on local installs of BLAST, muscle, and dssp.
 Fortunately, these packages can be installed using conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda installers can be found at the Anaconda[website](https://www.anaconda.com/).
 Once installed, you may run the follow commands to install the requisite packages.
 These commands will create a conda environment named "epictope", and install the requisite packages into that environment.
+Conda may give you a ClobberError while installing, this can be ignored.

 ```
 conda create -n epictope